 \subsubsection{Datasets from the literature}

+{ Table~\ref{tab:CO_properties_literature} summarizes the molecular properties for the sources with CO observations from the literature.
+We also report the excitation ratio, the aperture correction adopted, and the corresponding reference and telescope.} We revised the CO fluxes from the literature according to the CO aperture correction described above in order to obtain the most homogeneous dataset possible, as outlined in the following.

-According to the CO aperture correction described above we have revised the CO fluxes from the literature, to have the most homogeneous dataset possible.
-To this aim, we have applied the same extrapolation as in Eq.~(\ref{eq:aperture_correction}) to the CO fluxes coming from single dish and central pointing observations \citep{Braine1993,WelchSage2003,Combes2007,Young2011,Vila-Vilaro2015,OSullivan2015,OSullivan2018}.
-According to the different telescopes used by these studies, we have adopted the corresponding FWHP beam size $\Theta$.
+We applied the same extrapolation as in Eq.~(\ref{eq:aperture_correction}) for the CO fluxes coming from single-dish and central pointing observations \citep{Braine1993,WelchSage2003,Combes2007,Young2011,Vila-Vilaro2015,OSullivan2015,OSullivan2018}.
+According to the different telescopes used by these studies, we adopted the corresponding FWHP beam size $\Theta$.

 CO fluxes reported by \citet{Lisenfeld2011} were corrected for the aperture as in Eq.~\ref{eq:aperture_correction}.
 Therefore, we did not apply any additional correction.
 Similarly, \citet{Boselli2014} used an aperture correction very similar to that used by \citet{Lisenfeld2011}, with an additional non-negligible disk width in their formalism.
-However, a detailed comparison between their 3D extrapolated fluxes and those extrapolated via a 2D modeling, e.g., as in Eq.~\ref{eq:aperture_correction}, leads to negligible statistical differences at a few percent level, both in the mean values and in the rms dispersion \citep[see Table~7 of][]{Boselli2014}.
+However, a detailed comparison between their 3D extrapolated fluxes and those extrapolated via a 2D modeling, e.g., as in Eq.~\ref{eq:aperture_correction}, leads to negligible statistical differences at the level of a few percent, both in the mean values and in the rms dispersion \citep[see Table~7 of][]{Boselli2014}.
 Therefore, when considering their CO fluxes we safely adopted their extrapolation.

-Observations by \citet{Sage1993,Young1995,Wilson2012} took into account the extension of the sources when estimating CO fluxes by means of multiple pointings, when needed.
-Similarly, \citet{Alatalo2013} showed that their interferometric maps were able to recover on average more flux than the IRAM-30m, for the same targets (see their Table~3).
+Observations by { \citet{Sage1993}, \citet{Young1995}, and \citet{Wilson2012}} took into account the extension of the sources when estimating CO fluxes by means of multiple pointings, when needed.
+Similarly, \citet{Alatalo2013} showed that their interferometric maps were able to recover more flux than the IRAM-30m, on average, for the same targets (see their Table~3).
 Therefore, we preferred not to apply any aperture correction, limiting to the CO fluxes from these studies.

-In Table~\ref{tab:CO_properties_literature} we summarize the molecular properties for the sources with CO observations from the literature.
-We also report the excitation ratio, the aperture correction adopted, as well as the corresponding reference and telescope.